ntrimerhs/MinimalFetch/README.md

 # MinimalFetch
-This is a command line System Information tool written in pure C++.
+This is a command line System Information tool written in pure C++ in just 104 SLOC.

 ```Installation :